alextanhongpin/ui-patterns/README.md

 2. __Cached issue__.
 User `A` update his profile photo.
 The photo however is not reflected on other pages since it is cached.
 3. __Slow reflection__.
 User `A` update a field.
 But user `B` did not saw the changes.
 4. __Slow delete__.
 User `A` create an item and shared the link to user `B`.
 User `A` then delete the item.
 User `B` saw 404 page.
 User `B` is expected to be shown a `Item has been deleted or does not exist` page.
 5. __Simultaneous creation__.
 User `A` create a new comment.
 But the view on User `B` is still not updated.
 User `B` enters a new comment too.
-When the page refreshes, the order of the items are not in the expected order.
+When the page refreshes, the order of the items are not in the expected order. also possible to have duplicate orders, for example a booking system.
 6. __Double click__.
 The most common patterns for newbies.
 User can submit the form twice by double-clicking with their gaming mouse.
+7. Websocket for refreshing views. if you have a feed page, any changes you made on your side will not be reflected n the other users side.
+8. expired items. a very common issue. you have an item that will expire in 5 minutes. you are on that page before it expires.
+10 minutes later, you perform an action.

 ## Single page application

 1. __Router Issue__.
 Single page application usually have a router.
-Always disable the click if the user is already on the specified tab, as it will mess up the browser history.
+Always disable the click if the user is already on the specified tab, as it will mess up the browser history. todo: example code. discussion, sometimes you want user to refresh the tab on click, so it might be sensible to NOT disable the click.
 2. __Logout issues__.
 Perform a page refresh when doing a logout.
 Just swapping views will not help, as user can press the browser back button.